dmuth/splunk-modem-monitor/README.md

 ## TODO

 Things I might implement in the future:

 - Scripts to read the status pages of other modems (if anyone can send me the status pages from other modems, hint hint!)
+- Monitor the PacketCable events.
+I would need to refactoring the existing Event Log code and probably split it into a spearate PHP script with configuration in a third file.